signalpoint/rate/README.md

      https://drupal.org/project/services_votingapi

+2. Follow the README for the services_votingapi module.

-2. Enable this module in your DrupalGap app:
+3. Enable this module in your DrupalGap app:

      https://github.com/signalpoint/votingapi